Information-Theoretic Privacy in Distributed Average Consensus: Summary

 Since $\tilde{s}_i = s_i + a_i \bmod p$, and $s_i, a_i$ are independent random variables, we get

 From Lemma~\ref{lem:dist_a} we know that

 when $\G$ is connected.
 Therefore,

-when $\G$ is connected.\\ For a given value of $s$, there can be at most $p^{n-1}$ values of $\tilde{s}$ that satisfy $\sum_i \tilde{s}_i = \sum_i s_i \bmod p$.
+when $\G$ is connected.
+For a given value of $s$, there can be at most $p^{n-1}$ values of $\tilde{s}$ that satisfy $\sum_i \tilde{s}_i = \sum_i s_i \bmod p$.
 Thus, the above implies that $\tilde{s}$ are uniformly distributed in $\Z^n_p$ subject to $\sum_i \tilde{s}_i = \sum_i s_i \bmod p$ when $\G$ is connected.

-\subsection{Proof of Theorem \ref{thm:perf}}
+\subsection{\bfseries Proof of Theorem \ref{thm:perf}}

 Let $\G_{\H} = \{\H, \, \E_{\H}\}$ be the graph of honest agents (and edges incident to only honest agents) and $\nabla_{\H}$ be its \emph{incidence matrix}.
-Note that $\G_\H$ is undirected as $\G$ is undirected.\\ Due to assumption~\textbf{(A4)}, view of the adversarial agents in $\C$ consists of the inputs of the adversarial agents, effective inputs of all the agents (internal states are dependent only on the effective inputs of the agents in the second=phase of the protocol) and random values shared over edges incident to the adversarial agents in Step (1) of the first-phase.
-Therefore,
+Note that $\G_\H$ is undirected as $\G$ is undirected.\\ Due to Assumption~\textbf{A1},

 Each $a_i$ can be decomposed as follows: